La5tella/gif-splitter/README.md

 # Desc

-This file is a cmdline program intended to grid a video or gif into tiles.
+This file is a CLI program intended to grid a video or gif into tiles.
 This prgm is intended for use on streamdecks, specifically the VSDINSIDE Macro Keypad.
 It obviously has other use cases.

 Indended Platform: Windows
 Language: Python